-Bexel unveils redesigned, user-friendly website
+Bexel Unveils Redesigned, User-Friendly Website

-Bexel, a unit of the Vitec Group’s Services Division, has relaunched its website at www.bexel.com.
+Bexel, a unit of the Vitec Group's Services Division and a leading worldwide provider of broadcast services and solutions, is pleased to announce the re-launch of its website, www.bexel.com.

-The site, which features a new interface and simplified navigation, allows users to submit a request for quote that within two business days will provide complete package pricing.
+The site, which features a brand new interface and simplified navigation, also allows users to submit a request for quote that within two business days will provide complete package pricing.

-“It was very important to us that we designed a website that is not only easy to navigate, but also provides customers and potential customers with quick access to what they are looking for,” said Scott Nardelli, chief business development officer for Bexel.
-“We wanted to showcase everything we have to offer.”
+"It was very important to us that we designed a website that is not only easy to navigate, but also provides customers and potential customers with quick access to what they are looking for," says Scott Nardelli, chief business development officer, Bexel.
+"We wanted to showcase everything we have to offer."

+One of the great new features to the website is the ability to have a live shopping cart that will allow customers to browse the site, load their cart and request a quote on multiple pieces of equipment at one time.

 The latest product and technology information